pheer/kinetica-airflow-lab/README.md

 It will take a while to download containers if this is the first time running the stack.

-`docker-compose ps` should show our three running containers:
+`docker-compose ps` should show three running containers:

 ![minipic](img/docker-compose-ps.png)